Inside Tips for 1st Time Southeast Asia Travelers

 - Swimming gears, you don't want to miss these lovely beaches and fantastic pools especially in Vietnam and Thailand, do you?

-- Wet wipes rather than hand sanitizer, as the latter gets sticker at temperature of above 30 degrees Celsius.
+- Wet wipes other than hand sanitizer as the latter gets sticker at the temperature of above 30 degrees Celsius.

-- A money belt to store small bills and other valuables if you don't wish to carry a heavy backpack.
+- A money belt to store small bills and other valuables if wanting to get rid of the heavy backpack.

-- Student stationery is a great gift to kids you meet in rural areas.
+- Student stationery is great gifts to kids you meet in the rural area.

 - Leave extra space in your luggage for you'll hunt amazing souvenirs (tailor-made clothes in Hoi An or paintings in Angkor)!